All Saints9 Cooper LaneOrr's Island, ME 04066

 In 1994, the Chapel Committee purchased a triangular parcel of land across from the Chapel.
 Five years later, under the design leadership of Bob Brownell, plans were developed for a new parking area and the creation of a Memorial Garden.
 The All Saints' Memorial Garden was dedicated by the Right Rev. Chilton B. Knudsen, Bishop of Maine, on August 6, 2000, the 100th anniversary of the consecration of the Chapel.

-A service of Holy Eucharist and Sermon is held at 9 a.m. each Sunday from the beginning of June until the end of September.
+A service is held each Sunday from the beginning of June until the end of September.